sayedulabrar/Secured_encrypted_chat_app/README.md

 Welcome to **SecureChat** - the most robust, feature-rich, and secure chat application designed to keep your conversations private and your data safe.
 Dive into a world where your messages are shielded from prying eyes, and enjoy a seamless communication experience with cutting-edge features!

 ## App Pages

-**[📝disabled users are indicated using red sign on their user type and in Add user page Icons.block .]**
+**[📝 Disabled users are indicated using a red sign on their user type and in the Add User page Icons.block.]**

 | Log In Page                 |   | Home Page                  |   | Recent Chat                  |
 |-----------------------------|---|----------------------------|---|------------------------------|